CurtisHumphrey/knockout-firebase/README.md

 [![Build Status](https://travis-ci.org/CurtisHumphrey/knockout-firebase.svg?branch=master)](https://travis-ci.org/CurtisHumphrey/knockout-firebase)

 #knockout-firebase
-Knockout tools for using Firebase as its DB, inspired by [FireBind by tyrsius](https://github.com/tyrsius/FireBind)
+Knockout tools for using Firebase as its DB, inspired by [FireBind by tyrsius](https://github.com/tyrsius/FireBind).
+This is not an offical library from firebase.

 # Goals
  1. Sync just a value (done)